wish44165/ViT-Crop-Recognition/README.md

 3. Using the testing augmentation only with horizontal flip might help, but we still have to do more experiments.

 ### Testing Set

+#### Test the Effectiveness of the Cropping Model and the Entropy Filter

 <table>
   <tr>